openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 Id of your inverter at SolarEdge (can be found in the URL after successful login: https://monitoring.solaredge.com/solaredge-web/p/site/**<<solarId>>**/#/dashboard)

 - **legacyMode** (optional)
-can be set to true for old setups that do not contain a SolarEdge modbus meter (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
+can be set to true for setups that do not contain a SolarEdge modbus meter (see here: https://www.solaredge.com/products/pv-monitoring/accessories/css-wattnode-modbus-meter ).
 In that case live data cannot be retrieved.
 With legacy mode at least the current production can be retrieved for those setups. (default = false)

 - **liveDataPollingInterval** (optional)
 interval (seconds) in which live data values are retrieved from Solaredge.
 Setting less than 10 seconds is not recommended. (default = 30).